Do CoNLL-2003 Named Entity Taggers Still Work Well in 2023?: Introduction

-Using CoNLL++, we then conduct an empirical study of more than 20 NER models that were trained on the original CoNLL-2003 training split.
-Comparing the performances on the two test sets, we have found that while performance degradation is observed for most models, the extent of the degradation varies significantly across models.
-Models developed more recently such as RoBERTa \citep{roberta} and T5 \citep{t5} are even able to achieve better performance on the new test set.

-We conduct further experiments to understand the reasons for the different generalization behaviors.
-Our results show that different models can have very different generalization when moving to modern test sets.
-A model that appears to perform well according to a public benchmark from 2003 may or may not be as good when applied to data from 2020, depending on the representations that were used.
-Simply comparing performance on the original CoNLL-2003 test set does not tell the whole story of progress on named entity recognition over the past 20 years.
-Surprisingly, we do not find any evidence that models have adaptively overfit to the original test set.
-Instead, the performance degradation should mainly be attributed to temporal misalignment \citep{Luu2022} between the pre-training corpora and the test set.
+Using CoNLL++, we conduct an empirical study of more than 20 NER models that were trained on the original CoNLL-2003 training split.
+Our analysis shows that different models can have very different generalization when moving to modern data.
+Simply comparing the performance of models on the CoNLL-2003 test set does not tell the whole story of progress on NER over the past 20 years.

-Our analyses show that a good generalization correlates with the model size, model architecture, the amount of training data used, and the pre-training corpora used.
-We hope that these findings provide insights to the NLP community on how to develop future language models (LMs).